bryanwoods/autolink-js/README.md

 autolink-js adds an autoLink() method to JavaScript's String prototype, so you can use it on any JavaScript string.
-Take a look at the tests, but essentially, it works like this:
+Take a look at the tests, but essentially, after including either autolink.js or autolink-min.js to your page, it works like this:

     // Input
     "This is a link to Google http://google.com".autoLink()